AzureAD/microsoft-authentication-library-for-dotnet/README.md

 ## Requirements

-This library is build against multiple frameworks because some of its logic is platform specific - popping up a web ui, storing tokens etc.
+This library is built against multiple frameworks because some of its logic is platform specific - displaying a web ui, storing tokens etc.

-To see a list of the minimum supported frameworks please have a loop at the "Depedencies" section of the [NuGet.org page](https://www.nuget.org/packages/Microsoft.Identity.Client)
+To see a list of minimum supported frameworks please have a look at the "Depedencies" section of the [NuGet.org page](https://www.nuget.org/packages/Microsoft.Identity.Client)

 ## Community Help and Support